YankeeKogut/ArtUtils/README.md

 # ArtUtils

-- Bulk Insert and Bulk Update for Sqlserver
+- Bulk Insert, Update and Merge for SQL Server
 - Conversion of any iEumerable to Data Table (as ToDataTable() extension method)

 ## NuGet Gallery